SAVE

-In the 20 years since the attack on Columbine High School, mass shootings have only gotten worse.
+In the 25 years since the attack on Columbine High School, mass shootings have only gotten worse.
 Reducing the problem to the false dichotomy of guns vs mental health has done nothing to alleviate the violence.
-Yet we continue to have the same reactions and debates in the aftermath, expecting a different result and getting no where.
+Yet we continue to have the same reactions and debates in the aftermath, expecting a different result and getting nowhere.
 Instead of asking "Why?"
-AHS asks "Why are we still asking 'why'?"
+SAVE US asks "Why are we still asking 'why'?"

-In order to spark new ideas, AHS shines a light on people on the front lines, experts and civilians alike, who are working to end the cycle of escalating mass violence.
-Their messages and stories offer invaluable insights and hold a mirror up to society, asking the audience to question their own role and dares them to believe they can be part of the solution.
+A journey through darkness, our guides shining light are the people on the front lines, experts and civilians alike, who are working to end the cycle of escalating mass violence.
+Their messages and stories offer invaluable insights and hold a mirror up to society, asking the audience to question their own role and daring them to believe they can be part of the solution.

-20 years after the attack on Columbine, mass shootings are at an all-time high and nothing we've done to stop them has worked.
+Mass murders are at an all-time high and nothing we've done to stop them has worked

 Act I examines the trauma, confusion, and misconceptions that spread in the aftermath of a mass public shooting - and how our reflexive, repetitive response does nothing but keep us stuck.